Faustina Kowalska: Płock and Divine Mercy image

 Kowalska arrived in Płock in May 1930.
-That year, the first signs of her illness, which was later thought to be tuberculosis, appeared, and she was sent to rest for several months in a nearby farm owned by her religious order.
+That year, the first signs of her illness, which was later thought to be tuberculosis, appeared, and she was sent to rest for several months in a nearby farm owned by her congregation.
 After her recovery, she returned to the convent, and by February 1931, she had been in the Płock area for about nine months.

 Kowalska wrote that on the night of Sunday, 22 February 1931, while she was in her cell in Płock, Jesus appeared wearing a white garment with red and pale rays emanating from his heart.
 In her diary (Notebook I, Items 47 and 48), she wrote that Jesus told her:

 Paint an image according to the pattern you see, with the signature: "Jesus, I trust in You" (in Polish: "Jezu, ufam Tobie").
 I desire that this image be venerated, first in your chapel, and then throughout the world.
 I promise that the soul that will venerate this image will not perish.

 Not knowing how to paint, Kowalska approached some other nuns at the convent in Płock for help, but she received no assistance.
 Three years later, after her assignment to Vilnius, the first artistic rendering of the image was produced under her direction.

 In the same 22 February 1931 message about the Divine Mercy image, as Kowalska also wrote in her diary (Notebook I, item 49), Jesus told her that he wanted the Divine Mercy image to be "solemnly blessed on the first Sunday after Easter Sunday; that Sunday is to be the Feast of Mercy."

 In November 1932, Kowalska returned to Warsaw to prepare to take her final vows as a nun, by which she would become in perpetuity a sister of Our Lady of Mercy.
 The ceremony took place on 1 May 1933, in Łagiewniki.